As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 - Nuts: A small bowl of toasted nuts, such as almonds or walnuts, adds an awesome crunch and nutty undertone that enhances the overall experience.

-- Charcuterie: Charcuterie boards are a great place for melted brie!
+- Charcuterie: A charcuterie board is a great place for melted brie!
 Its earthy creaminess is a great complement to cured meats like salami and prosciutto.

 - Fresh Herbs: Rosemary is my favorite, but thyme and sage would also add aromatic notes of the holiday season to this delicious recipe.